-I took this beautiful picture during the groom preparation for his wedding at Toronto Botanical Garden.
+I took this beautiful picture during the groom preparation for his big day at Toronto Botanical Garden.

 This wedding day was completely atypical.
 Instead of taking the traditional portraits of the groom getting ready for his wedding, the couple wanted only candid shots of the groom and the groomsmen.
 This image portrays the groom having a chat with the flower girl at the bar in the Floral Hall.
 In the background we can see the groomsmen enjoying a pint of beer and talking energetically.